tosimiadesoye/tosimiadesoye/README.md

 ## Hello I'm Tosimi :sparkling_heart: 👋🏽

 A self motivated and passionate Full Stack Developer, With focus on accessibility and user experience.
 Experienced in creating complete web application from scratch with backend API system.
-Have a hunger for improving my skills and always looking to improve my abilities and challenge myself
+Have a hunger for continues evolvement, growth and always looking to improve my abilities and challenge myself

 ### I :heart: GitHub :octocat: